 - antihistamines (to help treat sneezing and runny nose); and

-Take care to carefully read the ingredients of any cold or flu formulations that you take so that you don’t double up on ingredients, especially paracetamol, ibuprofen or antihistamines.
-If you take a combination product and then also take additional medicines, you risk overdosing on some types of medicines.
+Take care to carefully check the ingredients of any cold or flu formulations that you take so that you don’t double up on ingredients, especially paracetamol, ibuprofen or antihistamines.
+If you take a combination product and then also take additional medicines, you risk overdosing on some of the ingredients.

 Side effects of cold and flu preparations will depend on the formulation used.
 Some preparations are not suitable for use with other medicines or for people with certain health conditions.
 Always check with your doctor or pharmacist before taking these preparations.

 Cold and flu medicines should not be used by children younger than 6 years.
 For older children, always check with your doctor or pharmacist whether the product is safe for your child.
 Aspirin and cold and flu preparations containing aspirin should not be given to children and teenagers, because of the risk of Reye’s syndrome – a serious and sometimes fatal condition.